chrisdaish/docker-libreoffice/README.md

 LibreOffice
 ===========

-Unofficial build of LibreOffice 4.2.7 running within a docker container and rendered by the local X Server.
+Unofficial build of LibreOffice 5.0.0.5 running within a docker container and rendered by the local X Server.

 Changelog
 ---------
 ```
+v1.1
+* Updated image to LibreOffice 5.

 v1.0
 * User permissions now correlate between host and container.
 This allows LibreOffice documents to be saved back to the host system by passing in the local users uid/gid as environment variables.
 ```